AndreasMohr314/TextToMorse/README.md

 The core of this project is the `waveFileCombiner.js`, which enables combining individual `.wav` files for letters and symbols at a binary level directly in the browser.
 This component is essential for creating seamless Morse code audio.

 ---

-Feel free to replace [TextToMorse](https://andreasmohr314.github.io/TextToMorse/) with the actual URL of your GitHub Pages deployment.